-Paramedic Certificate Course Competency Based Syllabus January 202X
+Paramedic Certificate Course Competency Based Syllabus January 20XX

-Course Number EMS 2XX Course Title: Paramedic Field Experience Credit hours X Hours: XXX Minimum Outside hours: X Lecture/Discussion X Lab/Simulation X Clinical Field XXX
+Course Number EMS 2XX Course Title: Paramedic Capstone Field Internship Credit hours X Hours: XXX Minimum Outside hours: X Lecture/Discuss X ion Lab/Simulation X Clinical Field XXX

 Course Description: This course provides an opportunity to apply clinical concepts, strategies, and skills in a supervised field setting as a Paramedic intern.
-The field internship experience occurs after all core didactic, laboratory, and clinical experience has been successfully completed.
-This experience allows the student to assess and manage patients in the prehospital environment to prepare the student to progress to the role of team leader.
+The capstone field internship occurs after all core didactic, laboratory, clinical experience, and field experience has been successfully completed.
+This experience allows the student to assess and manage patients in the prehospital environment where the student progresses to the role of team leader.
+Minimum team lead experience is established and is based on the depth and breadth of the Paramedic profession and must be successfully completed by each student.
 In addition, all required minimum patient contact types, skills, and age groups must be successfully completed/performed.
-The field internship experience includes a minimum number of XXX required hours.
+The capstone field internship includes a minimum number of XXX required hours.
 Additional hours may be required when Program faculty initiate a performance improvement plan (PIP) to insure competency.
-All students are expected to satisfactorily complete the field internship experience within XXX hours.
+All students are expected to satisfactorily complete the capstone field internship within XXX hours.